blab/veme-2022/README.md

 ### Select high-quality data

-We start by selecting the representative set of high-quality samples.
+We start by using [Augur](https://docs.nextstrain.org/projects/augur/en/stable/index.html) to select a representative set of high-quality samples.
 We determine the quality of the original data based on attributes of both the genome sequences and metadata.
-First, we calculate statistics across all genome sequences, to identify potentially problematic sequences to filter from the analysis.
-We will use [Augur](https://docs.nextstrain.org/projects/augur/en/stable/index.html) to calculate these statistics and store them in a results directory.

-Create the results directory.
+Create a results directory to store our intermediate analysis outputs.

 ``` bash
 mkdir results/